ucsf-wynton/wynton-website-hpc/docs/hpc/software/scl.md

 #### Using `module load CBI scl-gcc-toolset` (recommended)

-An alternative approach to using `scl enable` for activating an SCL, is to `module load` to achieve the same, e.g.
+An alternative approach to using `scl enable` for activating an SCL, is to use `module load` to achieve the same, e.g.

 <!-- code-block label="module-load-scl-gcc-toolset" -->
 ```sh